-This guide provides a summary of the guidelines PRDOH recommends should be followed by all subrecipients to comply with the provisions of the federal statutes under 2 C.F.R. § 200.318 at 2 C.F.R. § 200.327.
-These guidelines do not represent the entirety of the statutes which regulate procurement transactions for subrecipients; therefore, they should stay abreast of all federal and state laws and regulations that have an impact on procurement transactions.
-Furthermore, these guidelines provide a summary of the provisions established by virtue of the different Administrative Orders issued in connection with the procurement transactions of the CDBG-DR/MIT Programs.
+This guide provides a summary of the guidelines PRDOH recommends should be followed by all subrecipients to comply with the provisions of the federal statutes under 2 C.F.R. § 200.318 through 2 C.F.R. § 200.327.
+These guidelines do not represent the entirety of the statutes which regulate procurement transactions for subrecipients; therefore, they should stay abreast of all federal and state laws and regulations that impact procurement transactions.

-For more information please refers to the Guidelines on Compliance with the Provisions of 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327 for CDBG-DR/MIT Programs Subrecipients at https://cdbg-dr.pr.gov/en/download/guidelines-on-compliance-with-the-provisions-of-2-c-f-r-%c2%a7-200-318-to-2-c-f-r-%c2%a7-200-327-for-cdbg-dr-program-subrecipients/.
+For more information, please refers to the Guidelines on Compliance with the Provisions of 2 C.F.R. § 200.318 to 2 C.F.R. § 200.327 for CDBG-DR/MIT Program Subrecipients at https://recuperacion.pr.gov/en/download/guidelines-on-compliance-with-the-provisions-of-2-c-f-r-%c2%a7-200-318-to-2-c-f-r-%c2%a7-200-327-for-cdbg-dr-program-subrecipients/.